 Primary Duties & Global Responsibilities:

-• Manage, maintain and analyze complex budget documentation for four accounts, as assigned to the Pew FTLC.
+• Manage, maintain and analyze complex budget documentation for several accounts, as assigned to the Pew FTLC.

-• In coordination with Pew FTLC Director determine fiscal year budgets and monitor them throughout the year to assure adequate funding for grants.
+• In coordination with Pew FTLC Director determine fiscal year budgets and monitor them throughout the year to assure adequate funding for grants, events, and activities.

-• Manage and maintain budgets, documentation and databases for six Pew FTLC Grants
+• Manage and maintain budgets, documentation, and databases for nine Pew FTLC Grants.

-1. Competitive Grants: Monitors on-line submissions of grant proposals, logging into database, preliminary determination of eligibility criteria.
-Distribution to Grants Sub-committee for review.
-In coordination with Associate Director, prepares acceptance/denial letters to applicants.
-Develops and coordinates disbursement procedures for grants, administering them in accordance with 0current GVSU standards among divisions, departments, payroll, student employment, HRO and accounting/purchasing offices for reimbursements, faculty stipends and student workers as needed for grant.
-Tracks report submission.
+• Develop and coordinate disbursement procedures for grants, administering them in accordance with current GVSU standards among divisions, departments, payroll, student employment, HRO and accounting/purchasing offices for reimbursements, faculty stipends, and student workers as needed for grant.

-• Manage and maintain documentation, and monitor selection procedures for five Pew FTLC teaching awards.
+• Manage and maintain documentation, and monitor selection procedures for six Pew FTLC teaching awards.

-1. Field questions, concerns and advise procedural criteria for University community on nomination procedures.
+• Field questions, concerns, and advise procedural criteria for University community on nomination procedures.

-2. Monitor online submissions of selected nominees from college offices.
+• Monitor and distribute submissions of selected nominees from college offices, tracking awardees.

-5. Prepare certificates, commemorative gifts and program information coordination with IT and Provost Office.
+• Prepare certificates, commemorative gifts, and program information coordination with IT and Provost Office.

-• Perform administrative work of a confidential nature for the Director, Associate Director, and two half-time Faculty Fellows.
+• Perform administrative work of a confidential nature for the Director, Director of Part-time Faculty Support, Associate Director, and Faculty Fellows.

 • Act with a high degree of independence as liaison for the Pew FTLC as designated by the Director.

-• Manage filing system for pending and archival records.
+• Assist COT in managing filing system for pending and archival records.

-• Maintain dynamic website: listings of FTLC events, announcements, resources, and activity reporting.
+• Assist COT in maintaining dynamic website listings of FTLC events, grants and awards.